Peaks, black swans and bonanzas: Market tips, bold calls and eyecatchers for 2017

 How much offshore earnings can U.S. companies bring back if president-elect Trump follows through with his pledge to cut corporate tax?
 About $1 trillion, according to estimates by Deutsche Bank.
 This could give U.S. stocks, already at record highs, another shot in the arm.
 Citi reckons global equities will rise 10 percent next year, led by developed market indices.
 A 10 percent rise in the dollar and cut in U.S. corporation tax to 20 percent could add 6 percent to global earnings per share.
 "If other countries also cut taxes then EPS could rise further, even against an uninspiring economic backdrop."

+Chinese stocks will bounce back into a roaring bull market, predicts Morgan Stanley.
+It reckons the Shanghai Composite index will end next year at 4,400 points versus 3,241 currently - a 36 percent increase.
+It also sees EPS growth at 6 pct, up from a previous forecast of 4 pct.
+This is predicated on there being no "significant" U.S.-China trade protectionism conflict, although the threat of such a conflict and the relatively early stage of the Chinese recovery will keep domestic monetary conditions loose in the first half of 2017.
+Tougher property sector rules are also starting to divert wealthy individuals' capital toward stocks, MS says.
+"Overall, we expect a more extended and subdued bull market than last time."
+If they're right, 36 percent isn't too shabby in anyone's books.

-(Reporting by Jamie McGeever; Additional reporting by Atul Prakash and Vikram Subhedar)
+(Reporting by Jamie McGeever; Additional reporting by Atul Prakash and Vikram Subhedar; Editing by Hugh Lawson and Toby Chopra)